Rule of law, access to justice and good governance

 60 months

 The past five years have seen a significant strengthening of the legislative framework in Lao PDR, with a number of key laws being adopted or revised.
-At the policy-level, with the conclusion of the Legal Sector Master Plan (LSMP) in 2020, the focus has shifted from law-making to law implementation, including accountability.
+At the policy level, with the expiration of the Legal Sector Master Plan in 2020, the focus has increasingly shifted from law-making to law implementation, including mechanisms to strengthen accountability in public institutions.

 Sustainable Development Goals